mylesbuckley/mylesbuckley.github.io/_posts/2022-10-16-Learn-Languages-While-You-Watch-Movies-and-TV.md

 # What The Future Holds
 ## Forgetting Curves
-Once the fundamental "mixed movie" making ability of this software is mature enough the next step will be to add the ability to track the users comprehension and exposure to Chinese words (and maybe other aspects of the language) over time.
+Once the fundamental "mixed movie" making ability of this software is mature enough the next step will be to add the ability to track the users comprehension and exposure to Mandarin words (and maybe other aspects of the language) over time.
 The clear winner for this as I currently understand it is to track each fundamental unit (currently these are just words), with a forgetting curve.
 This will help the software be more sure as to whether the user actually understands a given word.
 Forgetting curves are also different for each person and for each thing being remembered, so the code that tracks this will adapt to both with the primary objective always being the user experience.
 ## Voice Conversion
 Currently, when the language changes the voice of the character changes too.
 This isn't really ideal as it would be better if the voice of the character sounded the same no matter which language they were speaking.
 There is currently one example of 'Voice Conversion' (VC) from Tencent which looks good enough that is would potentially be an improvement to use VC, all other examples are unfortunately not yet mature enough though.
 ## Multiple Languages!